-All loans pay a fixed rate of interest, with most paying between 6% and 8%.
-The weighted-average interest rate is 7.22%.
-In this transaction, a minimum weighted-average interest rate of 5% is a condition of the loan purchases.
-Charts 2 to 5 show certain characteristics of the collateral pool.
+All loans pay a fixed rate of interest, with the majority paying between 6.5% and 8.0%.
+The weighted-average interest rate is 7.08%.
+Under this transaction, a minimum weighted-average interest rate of 5.0% is a condition of the loan purchases.
+Charts 2 to 6 show certain characteristics of the collateral pool.